Penn State Greater Allegheny: Campus housing

 Penn State Greater Allegheny is a residential campus, offering housing for 200 students in McKeesport Hall.

 Athletics

 Varsity sports

 Penn State Greater Allegheny offers many different varsity sports including baseball, men's and women's basketball, men's and women's soccer, softball, women's volleyball, men's and women's cross country, and track and field.

 Intramural sports

 For students interested in playing a sport but not wanting to join a varsity team, various intramural leagues and activities are held throughout the academic year.
 Some of these intramural sports include flag football, indoor soccer, and men's and women's volleyball.

 Fitness facilities

 A new fitness center was constructed at Penn State Greater Allegheny in the spring of 2005.
 The fitness center is located next to McKeesport Hall and contains a variety of fitness equipment.
 Some of the equipment includes: treadmills, exercise bikes, ellipticals, free weights and weight machines.

-Student clubs

-Many student run organizations are active at PSUGA.
-There is an involvement fair held at the beginning of every semester where current and prospective clubs recruit new members.
-Some active clubs include: